alpbereket-projects/android_chatapp_application/README.md

 # Used database : Google Firebase.
-Change with your own connection string.
+Change with your own api key.
 Made for school final project